sakhnik/sakhnik.com/about.md

 powerful
 * [GnuPG](https://www.gnupg.org/) — The GNU Privacy Guard (here is my [public key](/assets/sakhnik.pub.txt))
+* [MSYS2](http://www.msys2.org) — a software distro and building platform for Windows

 If you'd like to comment, don't hesitate to drop me an email.